jennuin-perl/ai-robotics-ml-systems/README.md

 - Increased diversity of visual conditions and camera angles

-Each iteration strengthened model generalization and accuracy, enabling more reliable real-time perception and analytics.
+Each iteration strengthened model generalization and accuracy, enabling more reliable real-time perception and analytics (predictive analytics).

 ---